nothingismagick/quasar-starter-ssr-pwa-jest-cypress/README.md

 ![](docs/starter_splash.png)

-Accelerated starter kit for building a quasar 0.17 SSR PWA Hybrid - with rigged and ready to extend DB server.
+Accelerated starter kit for building a quasar 0.17 SSR PWA Hybrid - with rigged and ready to extend GraphQL server and feathers authentication.
 Also possible to be used for SPA development or without SSR.

 #### Compatiblity
 This repository uses the latest known module resources known to work with: